Enchanted Kingdom

 Enchanted Kingdom (abbreviated as EK), is a theme park in the Philippines.
-It is located in Santa Rosa, Laguna.
+It is located along RSBS Boulevard (San Lorenzo Road) in Santa Rosa, Laguna.
 It has a land area of 25 ha.
 The park is managed and operated by Enchanted Kingdom Inc.

 Enchanted Kingdom is a member of the International Association of Amusement Parks and Attractions (IAAPA).

 History

 Foundation

 The theme park was founded by Mario and Cynthia Mamon.
 Their family frequently visited local theme parks such as Boom na Boom, Big Bang sa Alabang, and Fiesta Carnival, all of which inspired the couple to open a theme park of their own.
 While they were visiting Ocean Park in Hong Kong in the early 1990s, they attended an amusement conference being held in the country where they were then introduced to the International Association of Amusement Parks and Attractions (IAAPA).
 Realizing the group can help them enter the amusement park industry, they joined the association in 1992 following their first trade show attendance in Dallas, Texas.

 Aside from being the founder and President of Enchanted Kingdom, Mario Mamon is the first Asian and first Filipino to head the International Association of Amusement Parks and Attractions or IAAPA.